2018 Evening "Big Tent" Speakers

 Tom Kerr – Tonawanda, NY - Tom is a Teacher/Naturalist with the Buffalo Audubon Society.
 He is a graduate of SUNY ESF with a BA in natural history and interpretation.
 Look for Tom's name next to birding and kids' nature programs.

-Twan Leenders - Jamestown, NY - Twan is a biologist from The Netherlands interested in animal ecology and conservation management.
-For more than twenty years his work with birds, mammals, plants and especially tropical amphibians and reptiles has taken him to various places on the planet.
-As a former researcher at Yale University’s Peabody Museum and other institutions he participated in many international expeditions that helped gather data to better understand and protect biologically important areas and their unique species and habitats.
-Before coming to western NY, Twan taught biology at Sacred Heart University in Fairfield, CT, and went back into the ‘trenches’ of hands-on conservation research and education while leading the Science and Conservation Office of the Connecticut Audubon Society.
-As President of the Roger Tory Peterson Institute of Natural History, he now applies his experience to our region and develops new conservation research and education initiatives that aim to spark increased interest in the area’s exceptional natural assets while providing economic incentives to promote good environmental stewardship.
+Twan Leenders - Jamestown, NY - Twan is a biologist from The Netherlands, specializing in animal ecology and conservation management.
+For more than twenty years he has carried out research on birds, mammals and plants in various places on the planet but Twan is particularly interested in amphibians, reptiles and tropical rainforest ecology.
+As a former researcher at Yale University's Peabody Museum he has participated in many international expeditions that helped gather data to better understand and protect biologically important areas and the species and habitats found there.
+Before coming to western NY, Twan was an Assistant Professor of Biology at Sacred Heart University in Fairfield, CT, and went back into the trenches of conservation research and outreach while leading the Science and Conservation Office of the Connecticut Audubon Society.
+As President of the Roger Tory Peterson Institute of Natural History, he now applies his experience to our region and develops new conservation research and education initiatives that aim to spark increased interest in the area’s unique natural history while providing economic incentives to promote good environmental stewardship.
+Twan's research on endangered amphibian populations in Costa Rica and Panama continues today and he returns to both countries regularly, with or without student researchers in tow, to continue documenting the fascinating dynamics of tropical rainforests.
+Following in the footsteps of Roger Tory Peterson, Twan has written and illustrated three books on Costa Rican wildlife, most recently ‘Amphibians of Costa Rica – a Field Guide(Cornell University Press, 2016).
+As an avid photographer and wildlife artist, Twan's images have appeared in many publications by the National Geographic Society, GEO, Dorling Kindersley an numerous other magazines and books; he is also a photographer for the 'Meet your Neigbours' Global Biodiversity Project.
+His field guide illustrations are currently in use for educational purposes and displays at the Royal Ontario Museum, Yale Peabody Museum of Natural History, the California Academy of Sciences and Smithsonian’s new ‘BioMuseo’ in Panama City, Panama.

 Garner Light - Gasport, NY - Garner is a member of the Buffalo Audubon Society and former program coordinator of the Iroquois Observations!
 Nature Programs at Iroquois National Wildlife Refuge.
 He is also the compiler for Wilson-Lake Plains Christmas Bird Count and coordinator for the Clarence Bluebird Trail.